-Taking your mind of the pain is proven to be highly effective and can be done with a hobby or activity that is enjoyable, and perhaps, time consuming.
+Taking your mind off the pain is proven to be highly effective and can be done with a hobby or activity that is enjoyable, and perhaps, time-consuming.
 Reading, knitting, building models are great examples of ways we can train our brains on something other than chronic pain.

 When engaged in such activities the brain releases chemical such as serotonin and dopamine that can ease anxiety and mitigate the amount of pain that is perceived.

 Relaxation and meditation of often recognized ways to manage pain which fall into this category.
 According to Clinical Health Psychologist Dr. William Deardorff, “the brain can learn how to manage and decrease the sensation of pain using a combination of deep focus, breathing, and imagery techniques.”
 Such techniques combined with avoiding idle time can help limit the perceived amount of pain.